 mLogica Thought Leaders: The Key to IT Modernization?
 Managing Expectations While Embracing Change

-Dale Vecchio, mlogica Group V.P. of Marketing and Strategy
+Dale Vecchio, mLogica Group V.P. of Marketing and Strategy

 “Life is so constructed, that the event does not, cannot, will not, match the expectation.”